renjadizz/covid-cases-graph/README.md

-# Test project that recieves covid data by countries
+# React test project that recieves covid data by countries
 ## used libraries
 * Axios
 * Ant Design